Hecter94/EndlessSky-PluginArchive/res/mds/outfits.md

 **Authors:** see table

-**Thanks:** Kassandra Haruki, Kitteh, Questenberg, Unknown_Rawrs
+**Thanks:** Cend, Kassandra Haruki, Keilaph, Kitteh, Questenberg, Unknown_Rawrs

+**Notes**
-Other fundamental content can be found in the plugin recommendation list.
+- Other fundamental content can be found in the plugin recommendation list, especially see [Rumskib](https://github.com/TheGiraffe3/rumskib) for Plasma Turrets (Single, Quad) and Gatling Turrets (Single, Triple, Quad).
+- Overwrites the vanilla Heavy Blaster.
+Justified, as the vanilla HB's lore is imho heretic to the original by 1010todd.
+- The original concept for FOE's Shipwright Gear was introduced by Darcy Manoel and  [Hurleveur](https://github.com/Hurleveur) with the Shipwright Gear in [Fluff](https://github.com/Hecter94/EndlessSky-PluginArchive/blob/main/res/mds/ships.md#fluff) resp. the Repair Team in [Unfettered Innovations](https://github.com/Hurleveur/unfettered-innovations).
+The stats are a mix-up inspired from those.
+The concept was extended by toolset-slots and evolved into the Hesperian Toolbox.

+**Content**
 | Creator | Outfit | Origin |
 |---------|--------|--------|
 | *anonymous* | Afterburner Steerings<br>Heavy Rocket Turret<br>Meteor Turret<br>Sidewinder VLS<br>Dual Mining Laser Turret<br>Hailstorm Missile<br>Rapier Missile<br>Thunderbolt Missile<br>Surveillance Radar<br>Tactical Radar | [RW Extras](https://www.moddb.com/mods/rw-extras/downloads) collection